Jefferson unveils an all-new golf classic aimed at continuing to change the face of the sport

 » READ MORE: Anna Castaldo knows Drexel field hockey can ‘be great.’
 Here’s how she’s leading the charge

-According to Ragone, Jefferson expects to make this event an annual one to provide much-needed exposure to golf.
+According to Ragone, Jefferson expects to host this event annually to provide much-needed exposure to golf.

-This notion makes the possibilities endless, says Cunningham.
+This notion makes the possibilities endless, Cunningham said.

-“Philadelphia is in the mecca of, in my opinion, Black excellence,” said Cunningham.
-“There are so many talented people young and old, looking for that outlet.
+“Philadelphia is in the mecca of, in my opinion, Black excellence,” he said.
+“There are so many talented people, young and old, looking for that outlet.
 This has the opportunity to be that.
 Those of us who have found success have the responsibility to give back.
 If you truly want to grow this amazing game, and not just speak on it, it’s just what needs to be done.”